 One of the easiest ways to add Matcha to your diet is to simply stir some into your breakfast bowl of oatmeal or granola.

 Simply add a few teaspoons of Matcha powder to your dry pancake ingredients to make delectable Matcha pancakes.

-If you’re not a fan of the bitter taste of Matcha, you can add a few teaspoons of Matcha in your chocolate brownie batter and even add a dusting of Matcha using a sieve once baked!
+If you’re not a fan of the bitter taste of Matcha, you can add a few teaspoons of Matcha to your chocolate brownie batter and even add a dusting of Matcha using a sieve once baked!

 Combine 3 cups hot brewed Matcha tea, ¼ cup raw honey, and 3 Tbsp gelatin powder in a bowl.
-Pour into silicone ice tray or mold, and allow to set in refrigerator overnight!
+Pour into silicone ice tray or mold, and allow to set in the refrigerator overnight!

 Matcha isn’t just for sweet delicacies.
 You can add bright, umami-inflected notes to regular lentils/dal and up the fiber content making them extra nutritious!

 Looking for high-quality Matcha from Japan?
 Look no further than INJA Matcha – Available on injawellness.com